Rahix/tbot/doc/recipes.rst

 Build on your Localhost regardless of selected LabHost
 ------------------------------------------------------
-Sometimes you want to build something on your machine (TBot Host) and not in the lab.
-Eg. when you want to hack on the code and have TBot automate the build and deploy process::
+Sometimes you want to build something on your machine (tbot Host) and not in the lab.
+Eg. when you want to hack on the code and have tbot automate the build and deploy process::

     import contextlib